iainctduncan/papers/source/conclusion.rst

 Support composing music that is impractical on commercial tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-I have found Scheme for Max particularly appropriate for composing and programming works that are not practical or are difficult on mainstream sequencers (e.g., Live, Logic, Reaper).
+I have found Scheme for Max particularly appropriate for composing and programming works that are not practical or are difficult on mainstream sequencers (e.g., Live, Logic, Reaper, Cubase).
 By using Scheme as the top-level orchestration layer, whether through score facilities or algorithmic processes, implementing pieces with complexities such as shifting or multiple concurrent meters is straightforward, as is manipulating time across multiple scales at once, such as gradually